Rodemfr/meteovache_pi/README.md

 ## Release history

-**v1.6.4**
+**v1.6.4** (Latest)
-* Fixed possible infinite wait in socket read loop, preventing a clean exit from OpenCPN
+*   Fixed a potential infinite wait in the socket read loop, ensuring a clean exit from OpenCPN.

 **v1.6.0**
-* Fixed crash when using MeteoVache just after having updated it from catalog
+*   Fixed a crash that occurred when using the plugin immediately after an update from the catalog.

 **v1.5.4**
-* Add possibility to use non graphical wind arrows in weather reports
+*   Added an option to use non-graphical wind arrows in weather reports.
-* Remove commit hash from plugin version in plugin manager
+*   Removed the commit hash from the version string in the plugin manager.
-* Fixed DNS failure on some machines
+*   Fixed a DNS failure on some systems.

 **v1.3.7**
-* Fixed translations issues with preference panel
+*   Fixed translation issues in the preferences panel.
-* Improved thread handling
+*   Improved thread handling.

 **v1.2**
-* Fixed wxWidgets warnings
+*   Fixed wxWidgets warnings.
-* Updated MacOS build errors
+*   Resolved macOS build errors.
-* Updated CI templates from shipdriver_pi
+*   Updated CI templates from `shipdriver_pi`.

 **v1.1**
-* Support for *OpenCPN*'s managed plugin scheme
+*   Implemented support for *OpenCPN*'s managed plugin system.
-* Added Spanish & Italian translations
+*   Added Spanish & Italian translations.
-* Handles wxWidgets 3.2 and hi-DPI displays
+*   Added support for wxWidgets 3.2 and HiDPI displays.
-* Support for dark color themes
+*   Added support for dark color themes.
-* Fixed crash on exit
+*   Fixed a crash on exit.
-* Other minor bugfixes
+*   Other minor bugfixes.

 **v0.8**
-* Wind direction is now display with nice graphical arrows
+*   Wind direction is now displayed with graphical arrows.
-* Recompiled against OpenCPN 5.2.4 to fix "small font issue" in contextual menu
+*   Recompiled against OpenCPN 5.2.4 to fix a "small font issue" in the context menu.

 **v0.7**
-* Weather report is now using colors for better readability
+*   Improved weather report readability with color-coding.
-* Cmake files are now arm64 compatible
+*   Updated CMake files for arm64 compatibility.
-* Minor bug fixes
+*   Minor bug fixes.

 **v0.5.2**
-* Added an option to remove plug-in icon from tool-bar
+*   Added an option to hide the plugin icon from the toolbar.
-* Minor translation fixes
+*   Minor translation fixes.

 **v0.5**
-* Fixed issues in networking thread in case of long server response
+*   Fixed networking thread issues during long server responses.
-* Added a status test in report window to inform on the status of the last forecast request (success, on-going, failed)
+*   Added a status indicator to the report window (success, ongoing, failed).
-* Fixed bad background color in case of dark theme under Debian
+*   Fixed incorrect background color with dark themes on Debian.
-* Added display of time zone in weather report
+*   Added time zone display to the weather report.
-* Added possibility to select select locale/system time zone or UTC in preference dialog
+*   Added an option to select between local time zone and UTC.

 **v0.4**
-* Added a button to manually save weather forecast in a text file (normal or column format)
+*   Added a button to manually save forecasts to a text file.
-* Added options in the preference panel to enable automatic save of requested forecast (normal, column, with or without ZIP compression)
+*   Added preferences for automatic forecast saving (with optional ZIP compression).
-* Added experimental ARMHF build for Raspberry PI (untested, may not work at all)
+*   Added experimental ARMHF build for Raspberry Pi.

 **v0.3**
-* Added a preference panel with the possibility to change display units
+*   Added a preferences panel to change display units.
-* Fixed negative temperature bug
+*   Fixed a negative temperature display bug.
-* Plug-in now compiles stand-alone
+*   The plugin now compiles as a standalone project.
-* Windows installer is now generated
+*   A Windows installer is now generated.
-* On server side : added Arpege model with world wide coverage
+*   Server-side: Added Arpège model for worldwide coverage.

 **v0.2.1**
-* First binary release for Windows x86 and Linux x64
+*   First binary release for Windows (x86) and Linux (x64).